 You might be using a business credit card to grow your business, but there are several reasons to consider a charge card as well.

 Charge cards typically require you to pay your balance in full but by doing so, you avoid interest charges.
 The is a charge card that offers some payment flexibility.

 It's also a rewards card, offering Membership Rewards points on business purchases.
 The rewards program is ideal for charging travel purchases or everyday business expenses.

-This card does have a fairly steep annual fee, though employee cards won't cost you anything extra.
+This card does have a fairly steep annual fee (see Rates & Fees; terms apply), though employee cards won't cost you anything extra.

 If you're interested in what a charge card could do for your business, we review what the American Express Business Gold Card brings to the table.

 American Express Business Gold Card Pros & Cons

 Big Rewards on Travel & Business Expenses

 The American Express Business Gold Card features a generous rewards program for businesses that spend heavily.